 Air Scent Canines (Wilderness Area Search Dogs)

+Area Search K9s are not person specific (unlike trailing K9s) and are used to find any person in a certain area, most commonly in the wilderness.
+They work off-leash in difficult terrains, heavy brush, and can work day or night.
+They are not restricted to a person’s track and can search long after the track is obliterated, zeroing on where a person is now, regardless of how they got there.
 All humans constantly emit microscopic particles bearing human scent.
 By the millions, these particles become airborne and can be carried by the wind for considerable distances.
 Airborne scent is concentrated near its source, follows the air currents, and becomes more dilute the further it travels.
 An air scenting SAR dog is especially trained to locate the scent of any human in a specific area and close in on the source of the scent, and can do so from hundreds of meters away, in heavy bush or in the dark.
-SAR dogs are not restricted to following the missing person’s track and can search long after the track is obliterated, zeroing in on where the person is now, regardless of how they got there.

 Water Recovery Canines